Trina0224/WalkingWithGod/README.md

 # Issues
 1. Need to double click search.  <== https://stackoverflow.com/questions/54069253/usestate-set-method-not-reflecting-change-immediately
 The easy answer: useEffect instead useState.
+2. In REACT, if you see something undefined in object but you are sure it's right.
+The problem is from react will run page two times and one is without data, so, we need to check the object is really exist.
+In VerseDisplay.js, I put if(state.searchQuery) to prevent issue happen.

 # Todos: